ahvonenj/lerppu.js/README.md

 Lerppu.update(t.time);
 ```

 Where t.time is the accurate elapsed time since your application started.
+This makes Lerppu update all interpolations you have defined.
+If `Lerppu.update()` is not called, then Lerppu will not do anything, even if you specify an interpolation.

 **Creating interpolations**